stavco9/mlops-final-project/docs/MIDTERM_EXERCISE.md

 ## Business background

 * Who is the client, what business domain the client is in.
-	The project deals with detecting anomalies in a water circulation system.
+	* The project deals with detecting anomalies in a water circulation system.
-	Therefore, we assume that:
+		* Therefore, we assume that:
 	* the client's business domain is water utilities industry;
  		* the client is water utility company that provides water to households and businesses in an urban area.
 * What business problems are we trying to address?
-  	As a water utility company, our client's primary business objective is to ensure uninterrupted supply of high-quality water to customers while optimizing the cost-effective maintenance of the water network infrastructure.
+	* As a water utility company, our client's primary business objective is to ensure uninterrupted supply of high-quality water to customers while optimizing the cost-effective maintenance of the water network infrastructure.
-	Infrastructure maintenance costs are the major operational expense and are in a big part defined by the effectiveness of early detection of signs of infrastructure issues.
+	* Infrastructure maintenance costs are the major operational expense and are in a big part defined by the effectiveness of early detection of signs of infrastructure issues.
-	Missed anomalies in water circulation have potential to result in water supply failure and substantial expenses in urgent fixing of the problem, repair of the associated damage and more.
-In contrast, proactive check of potential issues is relatively inexpensive.
+	* Missed anomalies in water circulation have potential to result in water supply failure and substantial expenses in urgent fixing of the problem, repair of the associated damage and more
+ 	* In contrast, proactive check of potential issues is relatively inexpensive.
-	Hence, the client's major business challenge is to develop high level of sensitivity to all variety of water supply anomalies, aiming not to overlook any type of issue.
+	* Hence, the client's major business challenge is to develop high level of sensitivity to all variety of water supply anomalies, aiming not to overlook any type of issue.

 ## Scope